EvictionLab/eviction-lab-website/content/updates/research/six-months-of-eviction-moratorium.md

   title="Figure 1: Filings Relative to Historical Average"
 %}}

 Where you live plays a major role in determining how well the CDC moratorium protects you.
-Since early September of last year, eviction filings in [Richmond, VA](/eviction-tracking/richmond-va/) have been at only 30% of historical average.
-This is followed closely by [Philadelphia](/eviction-tracking/philadelphia-pa/) (34.7%), [Pittsburgh](/eviction-tracking/pittsburgh-pa/) (36.7%), and [Kansas City, MO](/eviction-tracking/kansas-city-mo/) (37.3%).
+Since early September of last year, eviction filings in [Richmond, VA](/eviction-tracking/richmond-va/) have been at only 30.1% of historical average.
+This is followed closely by [Philadelphia](/eviction-tracking/philadelphia-pa/) (34.8%), [Pittsburgh](/eviction-tracking/pittsburgh-pa/) (36.9%), and [Kansas City, MO](/eviction-tracking/kansas-city-mo/) (37.%8).
 [New York City](/eviction-tracking/new-york-ny/) had no local protections between September 4 and December 28; eviction filings were at 38.9% of average for that period.
 During the subsequent {{< extlink "statewide eviction moratorium" "https://www.nycourts.gov/covid-eefpa.shtml" >}}, which ran from December 28 to February 26, filings in the city dropped to 4.18% of average.

 By contrast, the CDC moratorium appears to have little appreciable effect in reducing filings in any of the cities we monitor in Florida.
-Filings are at nearly 90% of average in [Tampa](/eviction-tracking/tampa-fl/) and [Jacksonville](/eviction-tracking/jacksonville-fl/), and aren’t far behind in [Gainesville](/eviction-tracking/gainesville-fl/) (83.7%).
-In Ohio, both [Columbus](/eviction-tracking/columbus-oh/) and [Cincinnati](/eviction-tracking/cincinnati-oh/) have had filings above 70% of normal, which stands in contrast to the experience of [Cleveland](/eviction-tracking/cleveland-oh/) (44.7% of average).
+Filings are near 90% of average in [Tampa](/eviction-tracking/tampa-fl/) and [Jacksonville](/eviction-tracking/jacksonville-fl/), and aren’t far behind in [Gainesville](/eviction-tracking/gainesville-fl/) (84.3%).
+In Ohio, both [Columbus](/eviction-tracking/columbus-oh/) and [Cincinnati](/eviction-tracking/cincinnati-oh/) have had filings above 69% of normal, which stands in contrast to the experience of [Cleveland](/eviction-tracking/cleveland-oh/) (44.9% of average).

 The rate at which cases have been filed has also changed over the last six months.
 In Figure 2 we again plot eviction filings relative to historical average, but here split the data by city and month.